alexanderby/malevic/README.md

 });
 ```

-Initial state should be passed to `useState` function.
+An initial state should be passed to `useState` function.
 `setState` should not be called inside a component,
 only in event handlers or async callbacks.

 State plug-in is a shorthand for manipulating `context.store` property and `context.refresh()` method.

 `context.store` is an object that is transferred between matched virtual nodes.
-Any values can be stored there and used when next component unboxing happens.
+Any values can be stored there and used when the next component unboxing happens.

 `context.refresh()` function refreshes a part of the virtual DOM.
-It should not be called during the component unboxing.
+It should not be called during the component's unboxing.

 ```jsx
 import {m} from 'malevic';